kubermatic/docs/content/kubermatic/main/tutorials-howtos/applications/add-remove-application-version/_index.en.md

 Under normal circumstances, we recommend following the deprecation policy to delete a version.

 ### Deprecation policy
-The deprecation policy is the following one:
+Our recommended deprecation policy is as follows:
 * stop the user from creating or upgrading to the deprecated version.
-But let them edit the application using a deprecated version. (it may be needed for operational purposes)
+But let them edit the application using a deprecated version (it may be needed for operational purposes).
 * notify the user running this version that it's deprecated.

 Once the deprecation period is over, delete the version from the `ApplicationDefinition`.